 Average Medical Assistant Salary

 Medical assistant salaries can vary depending on the workplace.
-The highest paid medical assistants worked at outpatient care centers, where they earned an average salary of $38,270.
-In contrast, medical assistants who worked at chiropractic clinics tended to earn the least, with an average salary of $30,100.
+The highest paid medical assistants worked at outpatient care centers, where they earned a median salary of $46,090.
+In contrast, medical assistants who worked at chiropractic clinics tended to earn the least, with a median salary of $35,131.

-Medical assistants working at hospitals or physician private practices tended to earn around the average salary of $37,190.
+Medical assistants working at hospitals or physician private practices tended to earn around the median salary of $44,350.

-The average salary for medical assistants also vary based on location of work.
+The median salary for medical assistants also vary based on location of work.
 In general, more densely populated metropolitan areas paid the highest salaries.
-The highest paying states in 2021 were Washington, Washington D.C., Alaska, California, and Massachusetts.
+The highest paying states in 2023 were Washington, Washington D.C., Alaska, California, and Massachusetts.
 You can compare medical assistant salaries by state here.

 The BLS does not break down its salary data based on whether a medical assistant is certified or not.
 However, medical assistants with a certification are viewed more favorably by employers.
 As a result, they are more likely to get hired for higher paying openings.